 How to drive the old military road to Testa Crevacol?

-Testa Crevacol, also known as Tête de Crévacol, is a high mountain peak at an elevation of 2,502m (8,208ft) above sea level in the Aosta Valley.
-Located in the Pennine Alps near the Swiss border, the summit is reached via a historical military track.
-Logistically, this route is a technical extension for those already navigating the high-altitude spurs of the region.
+Testa Crevacol, also known as Tête de Crévacol, is a high mountain peak at an elevation of 2,502m (8,208ft) above sea level in the Aosta Valley, Italy.
+Located in the Pennine Alps near the Swiss border, the summit is reached via a historical military track known for its loose stone surface and alpine drops.

 | Road facts: Testa Crevacol | |